LoganFree/EA_FinalProject_Group1/README.md

    - When: The user inputs their personal and financial information.
    - Then: The system validates the inputs for accuracy and completeness and stores the information in the database.

-2. User Entry Form Service
+2. User Edit Entry Form Service
-   - Given: A user has accessed the User Entry Form.
+   - Given: A user needs to update their information.
    - When: The user inputs their personal and financial information.
    - Then: The system validates the inputs for accuracy and completeness and stores the information in the database.